Stuttering Foundation of America

-The Stuttering Foundation of America provides free online resources, services and support to those who stutter and their families, as well as support for research into the causes of stuttering.
-A 501(c)(3) nonprofit organization, The Stuttering Foundation was established by Malcolm Fraser, the co-founder of Genuine Parts Company, in 1947 in Memphis, Tennessee.
+The Stuttering Foundation of America is a nonprofit charitable organization working toward the prevention and improved treatment of stuttering.
+A 501(c)(3) nonprofit organization, The Stuttering Foundation was established by Malcolm Fraser in 1947 in Memphis, Tennessee.
 The Stuttering Foundation provides a toll-free helpline, free printed and online resources including books, pamphlets, videos, posters, referral services, support and information for people who stutter and their families, and research into the causes of stuttering.

-Today, Malcolm Fraser's daughter, Jane Fraser, is president of the Foundation.
-In 2007, Fraser was named the Nonprofit Executive of the Year by The NonProfit Times.
-The Foundation sponsors educational conferences, workshops and symposia, and week-long intensive training workshops for speech-language pathologists.
+Malcolm Fraser's daughter, Jane Fraser, is president of the Foundation.

 History

-In 1947, Malcolm Fraser, a young man from Memphis, Tennessee, knew about stuttering from personal, often painful experience.
-He decided to do what he could to help others who stutter, and met with one of the foremost authorities of the day, Dr. Charles Van Riper, to discuss founding a nonprofit charitable organization.
+In 1947, Malcolm Fraser, a man from Memphis, Tennessee, knew about stuttering from personal, often painful experience.
+He met with Dr. Charles Van Riper, a prominent stuttering speech therapist at the time, to discuss founding a nonprofit charitable organization.

 The organization Fraser founded became today's Stuttering Foundation of America.
 Its goal was to provide the best and most up-to-date information and help available for the prevention of stuttering in young children and the most effective treatment available for teenagers and adults.

-Today, the Foundation dedicates itself to the contemporary concerns of all those who stutter.